microsoft/AI2BMD/README.md

 ### AIMD-Chig Dataset

-The AIMD-Chig consists of 2M conformations of the 166-atom *Chignolin* and their corresponding potential energy and atomic forces calculated using DFT (M06-2X/6-31g*) level.
+The AIMD-Chig dataset consists of 2 million conformations of the 166-atom `Chignolin`, along with their corresponding potential energy and atomic forces calculated using Density Functional Theory (DFT) at the M06-2X/6-31G* level.

 <!--<img src="https://github.com/microsoft/AI2BMD/blob/resources/images/aimd-chig.png?raw=true" width=50%>-->